 DISA accepts no liability for the consequences of applying specific configuration settings made on the basis of the SRGs/STIGs.
-It must be noted that the configurations settings specified should be evaluated in a local, representative test environment before implementation in a production environment, especially within large user populations.
+It must be noted that the configuration settings specified should be evaluated in a local, representative test environment before implementation in a production environment, especially within large user populations.
 The extensive variety of environments makes it impossible to test these configuration settings for all potential software configurations.

 For some production environments, failure to test before implementation may lead to a loss of required functionality.
 Evaluating the risks and benefits to a system's particular circumstances and requirements is the system owner's responsibility.
-The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible Authorizing Official.
-Furthermore, DISA implies no warranty that the application of all specified configurations will make a system 100% secure.
+The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible Authorizing